Data-Driven Knowledge Transfer in Batch $Q^*$ Learning: Theory

 for some constant $C$.
 Similar to the transition homogeneous setting, the similarity of $r^{(k)}$ and $\rho^{(k)}$ is measured through their projections on the sieve space.
 Specifically, define

 which is a generalization of $h_r$ defined in \eqref{eq:h-homo} in the homogeneous setting.

-In addition, since $Q^*$ is approximated by $\bxi(\bx, a)^{\top}\bbeta_{Q}^{(k)}$, we also need to characterize the discrepancy between the population covariance matrices of $\bxi(\bx, a)$.
-Let $\overline{\bSigma}=\sum_{k=0}^{K}\frac{n_k}{n_{\calK}}\bSigma^{(k)}$, where $\bSigma^{(k)}$ is defined in condition (c') in Assumption \ref{assum:distribution_hetero}.
+In addition, since $Q^{*(k)}$ is approximated by $\bxi(\bx, a)^{\top}\bbeta_{\Upsilon}^{(k)}$, we also need to characterize the discrepancy between the population covariance matrices of $\bxi(\bx, a)$.
+Let $\overline{\bSigma}=\sum_{k=0}^{K}\frac{n_k}{n_{\calK}}\bSigma^{(k)}$, where $\bSigma^{(k)}$ is defined in condition (c) in Assumption \ref{assum:distribution}.
 Then we define

 The quantity $C_{\Sigma}$ is similar to the heterogeneity constant defined in \cite{li2022transfer-jrssb}.
 However, \cite{li2022transfer-jrssb} characterized the differences between the covariance matrices $\bSigma^{(k)}$ and $\bSigma^{(0)}$ directly, while we characterize the differences between $\bSigma^{(k)}$ and their weighted average for technical simplicity.
 We are ready to present the theoretical property of Algorithm \ref{algo:fitted-q-transfer} in the transition heterogeneous setting.